-The key is to take action rather than sitting back and waiting for someone to rescue you.
-When Life Hands You Lemons, Call Your Lender Homeowners default on their mortgages for a variety of reasons but the most common ones are:
+The key is to take action rather than sit back and wait for someone to rescue you.
+When Life Hands You Lemons, Call Your Lender.
+Homeowners default on their mortgages for a variety of reasons but the most common ones are:

 - Job loss